Marketing the Rainbow

 Global PR Manager Kristina Hagbard: “we always strive to give something to think about - this ensures that our message takes up more time and mental space in the mind of viewers than something screamed directly into their ears.
 We believe in continuity – combined with variety.
 That’s why we’ve been working with the same advertising concept, in all types of media, for twenty-five years.
 It’s this perfect balance between stability and surprise that has given us the freedom to experiment, explore and express the brand image to the fullest.”

 In 1985 Michel Roux, President of Carillon Importers in charge of the American distribution, commissioned Andy Warhol to paint a picture of the Absolut bottle.
 Warhol, who was enthralled by the artfulness of the bottle, was happy to oblige.
-He was soon followed by Keith Haring, Kenny Scharf and other well-known artists.
+He was soon followed by Keith Haring, Kenny Scharf, Basquiat and other well-known artists.

 The world’s most famous designers make fashion pieces for Absolut - Tom Ford and Jean-Paul Gaultier are some of the most recent friends in fashion.